 Adding the Course/Late Registration: Students are usually not permitted to add CHM 12901 after week 2 of the semester (Fri.
 Sept.
-2).
+1).
+Students who add the course late must notify Leah Everly within 24 hours of adding the course.

-Changing Sections: To change a lab section, approval of the professor will be required after the first week of classes; in general, switching is discouraged and may be very difficult to accommodate.
-Due the processes associated with assigned lab drawers and Brightspace and CONNECT enrollment, we will not make a section change for students after Week #3 of the semester.
+Changing Sections: To change a lab section, departmental approval will be required after the first week of classes; in general, switching is discouraged and may be very difficult to accommodate.
+Due to the processes associated with assigned lab drawers and Brightspace and ALEKS enrollment, we will not make a section change for students after Week #3 of the semester (Fri.
+Sept.
+8).
 If you change sections after you check into a locker drawer, you must check out of your old locker drawer before checking into a drawer in your new section.